The Community Psychiatry Program provides an opportunity for psychiatric residents to experience their training within a community setting.

 - PACT – Logan

-This is an interprofessional team that follows the PACT model developed at the University of Wisconsin.
-They provide care for nearly 400 participants who have a major "Axis I" diagnosis and require intensive involvement by a specialized team with particular experience in co-occurring disorders, specialized treatments such as clozapine and rehabilitation and recovery-orientated practice.
+This is an multidisciplinary team that follows the PACT model developed at the University of Wisconsin.
+They provide care for nearly 400 participants who have severe and persistent mental illness diagnoses and are requiring intensive involvement by a specialized team with particular experience in co-occurring disorders, specialized treatments such as clozapine and rehabilitation and recovery-orientated practice.

 Mental Health Teams